ericclack/clojure-wiki/README.md

 [1]: https://github.com/technomancy/leiningen

-And CouchDB, tested with version 1.6.1
+And CouchDB, tested with version 1.6.1.
+On a Mac you can install with `brew install couchdb`.

 ## Set up

+Start up couchdb:

+    couchdb

-Create two databases from the Futon admin system, one for dev, one for testing, and enter their URLs in `profiles.clj`
+Then from the Futon admin system - http://127.0.0.1:5984/_utils/ - create two databases, one for dev, one for testing, and enter their URLs in `profiles.clj`.

-Create the database views:
+Now create the database views:

     lein setup-db

 ## Running

-Start CouchDB run:
+If you've not already done so, start CouchDB:

     couchdb